andy-byers/CalicoDB/README.md

 + [Contributions](#contributions)

 ## Disclaimer
-I am not, nor have I ever been, a professional software developer.
+None of this code has been reviewed, and I am not a professional software developer.
-I'm just a student who is writing a library: both for fun, and as a way to better learn modern C++.
-With that being said, I do intend on bringing this library to fruition eventually.
+I started writing this library so that I could get better at writing modern C++, since I would like to pursue a career in C++ development.
+I've really had a fun time working on Cub DB, and have ended up putting quite a bit of time and effort into it.
+Still, it is still a work in progress and needs to have some issues addressed before I would feel comfortable declaring it usable.
-Check out the `Contributions` section if you are interested in working on Cub DB!
+Check out the [Contributions](#contributions) section if you are interested in working on Cub DB!

 ## Features
 + Durability provided through write-ahead logging